PranayDubey272/CSS-Battle-24/README.md

 # CSS-Battle-24
-This is for the avishkar even CSS-BATTLE-24
+This is for the avishkar event CSS-BATTLE-24